-- Selecting a tax-advantaged business structure - Claiming the Section 199A deduction for pass-through entities - Accelerating or deferring income - Deducting all eligible business expenses - Using a tax-smart depreciation method - Taking advantage of Section 179 expensing and bonus depreciation - Maximizing vehicle-related deductions - Choosing tax-saving employee benefits to offer - Setting up a retirement plan - Using a net operating loss to your tax advantage - Claiming all credits for which you're eligible - Incorporating tax planning into your exit plan
+- Selecting a tax-advantaged business structure - Claiming the Section 199A deduction for pass-through entities - Accelerating or deferring income - Deducting all eligible business expenses - Using a tax-smart depreciation method - Taking advantage of Section 179 expensing and bonus depreciation - Maximizing vehicle-related deductions - Choosing tax-saving employee benefits to offer - Setting up a retirement plan - Using a net operating loss to your tax advantage - Claiming all credits for which you're eligible - Incorporating tax planning into your exit plan he tax strategies that save you the most will depend on your particular situation.
+For example, if you're a parent, a tax-advantaged education savings plan may be a smart move.
+(See the "Family & Education" section.)
+Or, if you're married, a credit shelter trust might save your family estate taxes.
+(See the "Estate Planning" section.)
+Here are five more key tax savers for different types of taxpayers:

-We would welcome the opportunity to help you minimize your 2023 tax liability.
+We would welcome the opportunity to help you minimize your 2024 tax liability.
 Please contact us today to talk about ways to put these and other strategies to work for you.